andreaevferrari/andreaevferrari.github.io/README.md

 <ul style="font-size:14px;">
 <li>
-    The description of observables of 3d SUSY gauge theories exploting the geometry of vortex and quasi-map moduli spaces.
+    The description of observables of 3d SUSY gauge theories in terms of the geometry of vortex and quasi-map moduli spaces.
     <a href="https://pirsa.org/19030107" target="_blank">Sample talk at PI</a> and
     <a href="./talks/Geom_Indices.pdf" target="_blank">sample slide deck</a>.
 </li>